 In our context, ‘data’ stands for formal deliverables/artifacts of the data management sub-capability.
 The key deliverables of this sub-capability are related to the rules and roles that ensure the operation of the data management function.

-There three key groups of the deliverables of data quality sub-capability:
+There are three key groups of the deliverables of data quality sub-capability:

 - Information and data quality requirements

-You can never identify whether some data has data quality issues without the prior identification of requirements.
+Without identifying requirements, you can never identify whether some data has data quality issues.
 Assume that information about customer addresses is available for 80% of the data set.
 Is it a DQ issue or not?
 Unless the requirement of 100% completeness of the value exists, data users cannot complain.
 Therefore, the definition of data and information requirements is of great importance.

 - Resolved data quality issues

 There are several deliverables in this group.
 All of them are related to tasks to perform.
-You start with identification, conformance, and documentation of data quality issues.
+You start with identifying, conformance, and documenting data quality issues.
 Therefore, a company needs to implement and share access to the repository of data quality issues.
-Then the analysis of the origin of data quality issues has to take place.
+Then the origin of data quality issues has to be analyzed.
 All artifacts related to such analysis should be documented and archived.
 To resolve the issues, a list of activities should be undertaken.
 As a result, you will get the final deliverable: resolved DQ issues.

 - DQ checks and controls

-To prevent repetitive DQ issues, a set of checks and controls should be developed.
+A set of checks and controls should be developed to prevent repetitive DQ issues.
 These checks and controls will be built according to the DQ requirements.
-These requirements are to be translated in the form of business rules and be implemented along the data chain.
+These requirements are to be translated into business rules and implemented along the data chain.

 ‘Process’ signifies a data management-related business process at different levels of abstraction.

-The processes required for DQ will support the delivery of all artifacts mentioned above: the gathering of DQ requirements, resolution of DQ issues, and documenting and building DQ checks and controls.
+The processes required for DQ will support the delivery of all artifacts mentioned above: gathering DQ requirements, resolving DQ issues, and documenting and building DQ checks and controls.

 As in each of the data management sub-capabilities, different roles will be involved in the performance of tasks.
 Data management professionals like DQ analysts, solution engineers, and IT- and database engineers and developers will be involved in tasks related to DQ.
-These tasks are data analysis, and design and implementation of DQ checks and controls.
-Subject matter experts (SMEs) from the business department will be accountable for the reporting of DQ issues, providing input into the defining of DQ requirements.
-SMEs will be also involved in the data quality issues analysis should causes of these issues relate to business operations.
-Management level of SMEs and/or governance bodies will be involved in the resolution of escalated interdisciplinary DQ issues.
+These tasks are data analysis and design and implementation of DQ checks and controls.
+Subject matter experts (SMEs) from the business department will be accountable for reporting DQ issues and providing input into defining DQ requirements.
+SMEs will also be involved in the data quality issues analysis should the causes of these issues relate to business operations.
+Management level of SMEs and/or governance bodies will be involved in resolving escalated interdisciplinary DQ issues.

 - DQ analytical tools

-With the huge amount of data circulating in a company, it becomes impossible to perform a manual analysis of data quality.
-Data quality profiling tools become very important.
-Nowadays new solutions based on machine learning techniques prove to be very useful for DQ analysis.
+With the huge amount of data circulating in a company, it becomes impossible to analyze data quality manually.
+Data quality profiling tools have become very important.
+New solutions based on machine learning techniques are beneficial for DQ analysis.